akshita-2002/Dot-Net/ASP.NET CORE RAZOR .md

 ## DEPENDENCY INJECTION

-- A coding pattern in which a class receives the instances of objects it needs (called dependencies) from an external source rather than creating them itself
+- A coding pattern in which a class receives the instances of objects it needs (called dependencies) from an external source rather than creating them itself.

 - Builder